Statistical tests

 mean in group 0 mean in group 1

-The p-value differs but the conclusion is the same: do not reject the null hypothesis that there is no association between marker and response.
+The conclusion is the same: reject the null hypothesis that there is no association between marker and response.

 library(ggplot2)